sociossports/restutils/README.md

 Note that the function returns a dict when multiple kwargs are requested, but only the kwarg value when a single kwarg is requested.

 ### Returning ISO dates ###
-Convert a datetime to an ISO 8601 date string (warning: this naively assumes that the date is in UTC format!):
+Convert a datetime to an ISO 8601 date string (warning: it assumes UTC when the datetime is naive!):

 ```
 #!python